 How to Negotiate Salary for Your Next Career Move

-Important Takeaways
+Key Takeaways

-- Keep a positive and upbeat tone throughout the conversation and engage in active listening.
+- Maintain a positive mood throughout the conversation, and engage in active listening.

 Do your research